 Anyway, when the spinning wait cursor stopped turning, there in front of me was an email that said,

-We heard the news about Uncle Steven last night.
+We heard the news about Uncle David last night.
 Sending special love to you all this morning.
 I don’t have email addresses for everyone so hope you’ll pass it on.

 Love and hugs,